Invidis Weekly Newsletter – Subscribe now

 NRF 2026: Samsung Expands E‑Paper Lineup with Glass-Media

-New York City | At NRF 2026, Digital Signage specialist Glass-Media and Samsung are introducing a new generation of E‑Paper signage accessories, built around Samsung’s 32” EMDX Series Color E‑Paper.
-The joint e-paper solution lineup includes a wide range of mounting solutions and enclosures for sustainable alternatives to classic backlit screens.
+New York City | At NRF 2026, Glass-Media and Samsung are introducing a new generation of e-paper signage accessories, built around Samsung’s 32” EMDX Series Color E‑Paper.
+The line-up includes a wide range of mounting solutions and enclosures for sustainable alternatives to classic backlit screens.

 A key differentiator is the battery-powered architecture.
 Thanks to the extremely low energy consumption of the E‑Paper technology, the displays do not require permanent power connections.
 This not only simplifies installation – especially in temporary or high-traffic environments – but also supports sustainability goals by lowering overall energy use.